Naton1/jvm-explorer/README.md

 ### Run JAR:

-The provided JAR currently supports Windows, Linux, and Mac with Intel 64-bit arch.
+A platform-specific JAR is provided for each OS/arch combinations

-1) Download the jvm-explorer JAR file from [the latest release](https://github.com/naton1/jvm-explorer/releases/latest)
+1) Download a jvm-explorer.jar file for your OS/arch from [the latest release](https://github.com/naton1/jvm-explorer/releases/latest) - the file name includes the OS/arch
 2) Run with at least Java 11

 ### Build And Run: